-- Promoting a Safer environment and culture. - Safely recruiting and supporting all those with any responsibility related to children, young people and vulnerable adults within the Church. - Responding promptly to every safeguarding concern or allegation. - Caring pastorally for victims/survivors of abuse and other affected persons. - Caring pastorally for those who are the subject of concerns or allegations of abuse and other affected persons. - Responding to those that may pose a present risk.
+- Promoting a Safer environment and culture. - Safely recruiting and supporting all those with any responsibility related to children, young people and vulnerable adults within the Church. - Responding promptly to every safeguarding concern or allegation. - Caring pastorally for victims/survivors of abuse and other affected persons to ensure that their views and wishes are prioritised and addressed and are at the forefront of safeguarding processes. - Caring pastorally for those who are the subject of concerns or allegations of abuse and other affected persons. - Responding to those that may pose a present risk.